-Next, we took a free tourist bus around the city, for some lazy sightseeing, then back to the locker shop to reclaim our bags and have lunch at a nearby McDonald’s.
+Next, we took a free tourist bus around the city, for some lazy sightseeing, then back to the locker shop to reclaim our bags and have dinner at a nearby McDonald’s.
 Tired but with more time to kill, we went to one of Jakarta’s many cavernous malls.
 Whilst there we stumbled upon a crazy Christmas live performance.

 We watched “Mortal Engines” being Lucas’s first movie choice before finally making solid contact with our host, Bunda.
 It was late by the time we reached Bunda’s lovely home on the outskirts of Jakarta, had a generously provided bite to eat and collapsed into bed …